pappas999/chainlink-solana/gauntlet/packages/gauntlet-solana-contracts/README.md

 The account public keys can be found inside the `/flow-report.json` file

 Make sure to increment the round after every transmission

+### Environment variables

+SKIP_PROMPTS When set it will skip any prompts that would normally come up when making gauntlet calls.
+Useful for testing and automation.

+CONFIRM_TX_TIMEOUT_SECONDS When set it will change the timeout used to confirm transactions.
+The timeout defaults to 60 seconds.
+Useful for testing and automation.